Personal photo uploaded by Cisco Orozco.

 Virtual Office Hours

 Visit me in my Zoom office.
-Please email me or see your course in Canvas for my Zoom office location.
+Please email me or see your course in Canvas for my Zoom link.